 Sample Mamey Icecream in Wabi Gelato

-All was not lost though and later, as we wandered around we stumbled upon the quaint little ice cream palour on Calle 41.
-So I did get to try mamey ice cream after all.
-It was 35 pesos (£1.31) a scoop and was definitely unique.
+All was not lost though and later, as we wandered around we stumbled upon the quaint little ice cream parlour on Calle 41.
+So I did get to try mamey ice cream after all, and it was rather unique.
 It was quite tasty but I couldn’t put my finger on exactly what the flavour was like.
 You’ll just have to try it yourself.

 Cantina Joyita